TripleEIT/Scavenger-Hunt-Confluence/README.md

 # Scavenger Hunt

-A forge based Atlassian Scavenger Hunt
+A forge based Scavenger Hunt

 The content was created for the [2023 Devs Unleashed Hackathon](https://devpost.com/software/atlassian-scavenger-hunt) [See it on YouTube](https://youtu.be/GaE_KIgOSKU)